ozontech/file.d/plugin/output/gelf/README.md

 # Elasticsearch output
-Plugin sends event batches to the GELF endpoint.
+Sends event batches to the GELF endpoint.
 Transport level protocol TCP or UDP is configurable.
 > It doesn't support UDP chunking.
 So don't use UDP if event size may be grater than 8192.

 GELF messages are separated by null byte.
 Each message is a JSON with the following fields: